pnbruckner/ha-google-maps/README.md

 The Google account specified above is used to create `device_tracker` entities for everyone who has shared their location with that account.
 In addition to those shared accounts, the integration can also create a tracker for the account itself if it has been associated with a device (phone, etc.)
-Unfortunately, though, that tracker will be missing some data (battery level, etc.)
+Unfortunately, though, that tracker will be [missing some data](#missing-data-for-account-tracker).
-Since there may not be a device associated with the account, or even if there is, the tracker will be missing some data, an option is provided to enable or disable the creation of this "account tracker entity."
+Since there may not be a device associated with the account, or even if there is, the tracker will be missing some data, an option is provided to enable or disable the creation of this "account tracker" entity.
 See [Account Strategies](account-strategies) for more detail.

 ### GPS Accuracy Limit